-At Cauthen, Oldham & Associates, P.A., we represent grandparents pursuing time sharing (custody or visitation) with their grandchildren in situations where a parent is incapable of properly caring for a child due to alcoholism, addiction, mental illness or family violence.
+At Cauthen, Oldham & Associates, P.A., we provide grandparents with representation in cases involving time sharing (custody or visitation) with their grandchildren in the event a parent is unable to care for the children due to physical or mental challenges.

 Contact us to discuss your questions and concerns with an experienced Lake County grandparents’ rights lawyer.

 Under Florida law, grandparents have no right to time sharing with their grandchildren if it is opposed by a parent.
-In recent years, however, more and more grandparents have gone to court to establish legal rights to spend time with their grandchildren.
+However, with the recognition of the benefits of a grandparent-grandchild relationship in recent years, more and more grandparents have taken legal action to gain rights and access their grandchildren.
 Because time-sharing decisions are based on the best interests of the child, some grandparents have been successful in arguing that the elimination of a child’s established relationship with his or her grandparent would be detrimental to the child’s well-being.